Your Italian Wedding in Tuscany

 Weddings in St Mark’s English Church Florence

 If you are thinking of getting married in Italy, then we can help.
-We are experts in supporting people who want Church of England ceremonies in Florence, one of the most beautiful cities in Europe.
+We are experts in supporting people who want Church of England ceremonies in Florence, one of the most beautiful and romantic cities in the world.

-We have excellent musical resources; people who can help with flowers, photography, catering and all the other aspects you will want to consider, even from a long distance.
-You may engage the help of a wedding agency to do this for you but it is not necessary.
-In fact, many enjoy sharing the planning for their day with us.
-It can make it a more personal and shared experience that you will always treasure.
+You may engage the help of a wedding agency to organise the big day for you but it isn’t necessary, because we can assist with most aspects, putting you in touch with the key people.
+We have excellent musical resources; people who can help with flowers, photography and catering.
+You can even hire the lovely upstairs rooms at the church for your reception.
+Even from a distance, many enjoy sharing the planning for their day with us because it can make it a more personal and shared experience that you will always treasure.
 The first thing to do is to book the church and Chaplain with our Administrative Office.
-Also arrange to meet or speak with the Chaplain who is available to perform the ceremony.
+Also arrange to meet or speak with the Chaplain, Father William, who will perform the ceremony.

 Timing your Italian Wedding